Flow-Aware Ellipsoidal Filtration for Persistent Homology of Recurrent Signals: Experiments and Results

 To set comparable neighbourhood scales for Vietoris–Rips (VR) and the ellipsoidal filtration, we first computed persistent homology on a shorter 350-sample segment (about one full cycle).
 Let \(B\) and \(D\) be the birth and death of the dominant \(H_1\) class, and \(L=D-B\) its lifetime.
 For each filtration we examined four scales: \(B\), \(B+\tfrac{1}{2}L\), \(D\), and \(D+\tfrac{1}{2}L\).
 When estimating ellipsoidal covariances, we pooled neighbours across adjacent cycles to stabilise local variance estimates, as described in the Methods.

-Figure~\ref{fig:acc_PD} shows persistence diagrams for the same 3D segment under the Vietoris-Rips and the proposed Ellipsoidal filtrations (red: \(H_0\), blue: \(H_1\)).
+Fig.~\ref{fig:acc_PD} shows persistence diagrams for the same 3D segment under the Vietoris-Rips and the proposed Ellipsoidal filtrations (red: \(H_0\), blue: \(H_1\)).
 In the VR diagram, two \(H_1\) classes are clearly more persistent, whereas in the ellipsoidal diagram a single \(H_1\) class dominates.
 The blue points farthest from the diagonal represent the most persistent loop in each panel.
-In the denoising and recurrence time estimation \ref{sec:recurrence-time} we consider the scale of the most persistent \(H_1\) class.
+In the denoising and recurrence time estimation (Section~\ref{sec:recurrence-time}), we consider the scale of the most persistent \(H_1\) class.

-Figure~\ref{fig:sphere_vs_ellipsoid_mean_avg_denoising} compares spherical and ellipsoidal neighbourhood averaging across four scales.
+Fig.~\ref{fig:sphere_vs_ellipsoid_mean_avg_denoising} compares spherical and ellipsoidal neighbourhood averaging across four scales.
 At small scales, both methods preserve the data's loop structure.
 As the scale increases, spherical neighbourhoods span opposite sides of narrow passages and average across bottlenecks, compressing the geometry and attenuating amplitude.
 In contrast, ellipsoidal averaging follows the local flow and better preserves loops across scales.

-Figure~\ref{fig:sphere_vs_ellipsoid_denoising_geomedian} applies denoising by taking the geometric median of the samples within each sphere or ellipsoid.
+Fig.~\ref{fig:sphere_vs_ellipsoid_denoising_geomedian} applies denoising by taking the geometric median of the samples within each sphere or ellipsoid.
 The geometric median yields smoother reconstructions and exhibits greater robustness to noise than the mean.